TOSIT-IO/tdp-collection/docs/ARCHITECTURE.md

 - hadoop_client
 - ranger_admin

-*In this extract of a TDP inventory file, the nodes are fully defined at the top then the ansible_hostnames are used to assign master-01, master-02 and master-03 as the zookeeper hosts and master-01 and master-02 as the hadoop namenodes:*
+*In this extract of a TDP inventory file, the nodes are fully defined at the top then the ansible_hostnames are used to assign master-01, master-02 and master-03 as the zookeeper hosts and master-01 and master-02 as the Hadoop namenodes:*

 ```
 [all]